Phishing vs. Spoofing: Similarities, Differences and How to Prevent Them

 Phishing vs. Spoofing

-Spoofing and phishing attacks can work hand-in-hand to trick people and companies into falling victim to devastating data breaches.
+Spoofing vs phishing attacks can work hand-in-hand to trick people and companies into falling victim to devastating data breaches.
 If you get the two methods mixed up, think about it this way: Spoofing can be a part of phishing, but phishing can’t be a part of spoofing.

 For example, say you receive an email from what appears to be your colleague.
 The “colleague” requests account information and asks you to click a suspicious link.
 In this case, the cybercriminal is using spoofing techniques to create a persuasive phishing scam.